-Sustainable modes of transport have been positioned as a feasible solution for citizens
+Sustainable modes of transport have been positioned as a feasible solution for citizens.

-After almost a year of post-pandemic normality, the diagnosed modal distribution has changed towards retaking previous transport behaviours, e.g. increased use of public transport and private cars.
-However, the sustainable-mobility discussion promoted during the SUMP development has taken root in citizens' mindsets.
-Sustainable, active mobility modes are becoming a steadfast citizen demand.
+After almost a year of post-pandemic normality, the diagnosed modal distribution has changed towards retaking previous transport behaviours, e.g., increased public and private car use.
+However, the sustainable mobility discussion promoted during the SUMP development has taken root in citizens' mindsets.
+Sustainable, active mobility modes are becoming a steadfast demand for citizens.
 Furthermore, the municipal mobility authorities are now aware of the new perceptions and needs that must be satisfied through sustainable and inclusive measures.

-Though monitoring systems are needed, the SUMP has increased access to finance for implementation
+Though monitoring systems are needed, the SUMP has increased access to finance for implementation.

 To fully implement Ambato's Mobility Master Plan, the Municipality must integrate an MRV tool and the mobility observatory.
-GIZ could continue supporting the Municipality in adopting these instruments and in strengthening institutions to be able to execute them.
+GIZ could continue supporting the Municipality in adopting these instruments and strengthening institutions to execute them.
 Finally, the availability of the SUMP has allowed the city to be highly and favourably considered for funding from the Ecuadorean Development Bank and the KfW.